This One Thing Will Be More Scarce than New B2B Sales Jobs

 The Solution for Sellers?
 Get Better Every Day

-If ever there was a catalyst to motivate those who truly want to hone their selling skills, the specter of automation and robotics should be about the best.
+If ever there was a catalyst to motivate those who genuinely want to hone their selling skills, the specter of automation and robotics should be about the best.

 Sales is a profession many people think they would be good at, but few actually are (similar to lawyers).
 Our profession is often defined by the worst representatives (the proverbial used car salesman comes to mind).
 Because of this, sales reps have the responsibility to “make themselves indispensable” through continually taking new risks; educating themselves in the basics of philosophy, sociology, and persuasion; and elevating their profession beyond the lowest sales clichés – with which we are all familiar.

-The very best way to protect yourself and your career from being taken over by C-3PO or some self-service e-commerce URL is to invest in your own continuous improvement.
+The very best way to protect yourself and your career from being taken over by C-3PO, or some self-service e-commerce URL, is to invest in your continuous improvement.
 Because, quite frankly, if your job performance is so one-dimensional and static that it can be taken over by a robot, it probably should be.
 Sales is one profession that, when done the right way, could never be replaced with a machine.

-In fact, you should view automation as an advantage because it should not be something to fear, but something that can help you be your best.
+You should view automation as an advantage because it should not be something to fear, but something that can help you be your best.
 Embrace automation of low-value efforts that waste your time.
-This will concentrate your mind on truly strategic and important tasks.
+This view will concentrate your mind on truly strategic and essential tasks.

 Make Your Talent More Scarce than the Sales Job

 The answer to the supposed job scarcity coming in sales is fulfilling the “talent scarcity” that has long been a struggle for employers.
-In fact, it may be the reason firms are turning to robots in the first place.
-Instead of worrying about being defined and replaced by others, define yourself as one of the very best of your kind.
+It may be the reason firms are turning to robots in the first place.
+Instead of worrying about being defined and replaced by others, establish yourself as one of the very best of your kind.

-In the near future, the only thing more scarce than new sales jobs will be truly qualified people to fill them.
-So, if you make a habit of striving to get better each and every day, you will find yourself with many more sales job offers than you can handle – robots be damned.
+In the near future, the only thing more scarce than new sales jobs will be genuinely qualified people to fill them.
+So, if you make a habit of striving to get better every day, you will find yourself with many more sales job offers than you can handle – robots be damned.